-To aid analysis of the survey results, and to fully take on board the feedback from stakeholders that the World Plan should not be a 'one-size-fits-all' document, MFs were arranged into three broad groupings.
-These were based on a number of criteria including size of membership, capacity and financial resources and success of elite athletes in international competition in order that objectives, and more specifically their actions, circumstances of each MF accordingly.
+To aid analysis of the survey results, and to fully take on board the feedback from stakeholders that the World Plan should not be a 'one-sizefits-all' document, MFs were arranged into three broad groupings.
+These were based on a number of criteria including size of membership, capacity and financial resources and success of elite athletes in international competition in order that objectives, and more specifically their actions, could be tailored to the specific circumstances of each MF accordingly.